Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 ## How to get here?
 Ilmenau can easily reached with Deutsche Bahn via ICE stop Erfurt.
+There are hourly trains going from Ilmenau to Erfurt and vice versa.
-The Summer School will take place at the Hans-Stamm-Campus location.
+The Summer School will take place at the Hans-Stamm-Campus location of TU Ilmenau.

 * Location 1: **Medialab II (ML2) (Room 104), Am Helmholtzring 9, 98693 Ilmenau, Deutschland**